Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 ### Further Ideas

-Once we have WPE WebKit calling into our own code, there are no limits about what an URI scheme handler can do&mdash;as long as it involves replying to requests.
+Once we have WPE WebKit calling into our custom code, there are no limits to what a URI scheme handler can do&mdash;as long as it involves replying to requests.
 Here are some ideas:

 * Allow pages to access a subset of paths from the local file system in a